Magnetic susceptibility of a hot hadronic medium and quark degrees of freedom near the QCD cross-over point: Quark degrees of freedom

 In this formula, the quark and meson masses are temperature-dependent.
 For the quark case, we take the dependence found in Sec.~\ref{s:mqT} in the available range of $T$, while for $m_\pi(T)$ and $m_K(T)$ we use the model results from the quark-meson model given in Fig. 3 of~\cite{Kamikado:2014bua}.

 Since the lattice data~\cite{Endrodi:2022wym,Brandt:2024blb} correspond to the subtraction $\chi_B(T)-\chi_B(0)$, we do the same in the quark meson model.
 The thermal parts vanish at $T=0$, the vacuum meson part of Eq.~(\ref{eq:chiB_mesons}) is already subtracted, whereas for the subtraction of the quark vacuum part we would need the quark masses at $T=0$.
 However, these are inaccessible to the method of Sec.~\ref{s:mqT}, since the lattice data for $\chi_{\cal BB}$ and $\chi_{{\cal B}S}$ at $T=0$ are not available.
-Thus we first probe several reasonable values for $m_l(0)$ and $m_{s}(0)=m_{l}(0)+120$~MeV, and later use a different subtraction scheme.
+Thus, we first probe several reasonable values for $m_l(0)$ and $m_{s}(0)=m_{l}(0)+120$~MeV, and later use a different subtraction scheme.

 In panel~(a) of Fig.~\ref{fig:chiBwithvacuum} we present the results for $\chi_B(T)-\chi_B(0)$ obtained with the described procedure, probing several values of $m_l(0)$.
-We note that a reasonable agreement to the lattice data is achieved with $m_l(0)=600$~MeV.
-We compare the cases with and without the quark anomalous magnetic moments in panel~(b), drawing the conclusion that the role of the quark anomalous magnetic moment is significant, as it raises the paramagnetic component.
-Finally, in panel~(c) we present the decomposition of $\chi_B(T)-\chi_B(0)$ into various components described in the legend.
 All the curves start at $T=135$~MeV, as this is the lower limit for the data of Fig.~\ref{fig:fittedQuarkMass}.
+We note that for the temperature range $135 \ \text{MeV}<T< 155 \ \text{MeV}$, all the tested values of $m_l(0)$ produce a reasonable description of the lattice data within their large error-band.
+We choose $m_l(0) = 400$~MeV for further studies, since this value produces an acceptable agreement in~Fig.~\ref{fig:chiBwithvacuum}(a), while simultaneously is not far from estimates of the quark model in its application to the hadron structure.

-The vacuum contribution of the quarks is negative.
-It remains flat at low $T$, and above $T\sim155$~MeV starts to decrease more rapidly.
-The small mesonic vacuum contribution is positive and remains essentially constant for the entire temperature range.
-The thermal contribution for the quarks is strongly paramagnetic and increases monotonically with temperature, while the thermal contribution of the mesons is diamagnetic and does not vary much in the considered range of $T$ (reflecting the mild growth of $m(T)$ for $T$ below $T_c$~\cite{Kamikado:2014bua}).
+In panel~(b), we compare the cases with and without the quark anomalous magnetic moments, drawing the conclusion that the role of the quark anomalous magnetic moment is significant, as it largely enhances the paramagnetic component (cf.~Eq.~(\ref{eq:chiBparaTsaiYildiz})).

-The overall conclusion from Fig.~\ref{fig:chiBwithvacuum} is that the considered quark-meson framework is capable of explaining the temperature dependence of $\chi_B$ (by construction, it also agrees with $\chi_{{\cal BB}}$ ad $\chi_{{\cal B}S}$) but, admittedly, some only partially controlled parameters are introduced, such as the cut-off $\Lambda$, the mass of the quark at $T=0$ needed for the subtraction, or the anomalous magnetic moments of the quarks.
+Finally, in panel~(c) we present the decomposition of $\chi_B(T)-\chi_B(0)$ into various components described in the legend.
+The thermal contribution for the quarks is strongly paramagnetic and increases monotonically with the temperature, while the thermal contribution of the mesons is diamagnetic and does not vary much in the considered range of $T$ (reflecting the mild growth of the pion mass with $T$ below $T_c$~\cite{Kamikado:2014bua}).
+We stress the dominant role of the thermal part of the quarks in the monotonicity of the result.